Learn About The Wood We Use

 Thermowood is a sustainably modified softwood that has been heat-treated at very high temperatures (typically 180–220°C) using only heat and steam—no chemicals.

 It is the strongest and most durable wood for outdoor use.
-It has more wood grain visible than clear cedar and can look very modern or rustic with different finishes.
+It has a little more wood grain visible than clear cedar and can look very modern or rustic depending on the finish.
+We are happy to recommend and do test panels to ensure you get the finish and look you want.

 Finnish Pine